 Pros & Cons of Appium

-- Appium test execution can be slow
+- Appium test execution can be slower than other frameworks.

-- Basic programming knowledge is needed (tests cannot be written in plain English)
+- Basic programming knowledge is needed (tests cannot be written in plain English).

 - There is no enterprise support for Appium.
 If you run into issues while testing your app then you will have to rely on community support to solve your issues.